What is SUDD inCode® and how can it help diagnose genetic heart disease or the cause of a cardiac sudden death?

 It is important to remember that familial heart disease affects o ne in every 400 individuals in the general population, and that a genetic cause can be found in approximately 50% of cases.

 With the help of your physician, you can easily carry out a SUDD inCode® test, following these steps:

-The sample is sent to our laboratory for analysis.
+The sample is analysed in our laboratory

 What are SudD inCode genetic test users saying?